Ufa con el sexo

-Ufa con el sexo is a 1968 Argentine comedy film directed by Rodolfo Kuhn.
+Ufa con el sexo ("Enough with sex") is a 1968 Argentine comedy film directed by Rodolfo Kuhn.

+Plot

+The film narrates the story of a young bourgeois man who uses deceit in order to seduce women and is shocked when he finds out he himself is the victim of an appearance.

 Cast

 Censorship

 Although Ufa con el sexo does not include any nudity or sex scenes, Argentina banned the film, which includes themes of love and prostitution, for violating morality standards.
 It was not shown in the country until 2007.